-- 6.8.1 No indication of brown hares was recorded on the site. - 6.8.2 The site is unlikely to be attractive to this species, which favours open farmland, due to the enclosed adjacent habitats and regular human presence along the road and footpath to the South-east. . - 6.8.3 A risk assessment of the site in respect of its future potential for and value to brown hares could be adequately made.
+- 6.8.1 No indication of brown hares was recorded on the site. - 6.8.2 The site is unlikely to be attractive to this species, which favours open farmland, due to the enclosed nature of the site and regular human presence on adjoining land. - 6.8.3 A risk assessment of the site in respect of its future potential for and value to brown hares could be adequately made.
 We consider the risk to brown hares is very low.